 The real shift here is moving from a slow, linear rendering process to a fast, parallel one.
 You're no longer stuck on a single track; you're exploring a whole landscape of design possibilities all at once.

-As you can see, it boils a complex bit of tech down to three simple steps: you provide the direction, the hardware does the heavy lifting, and you get a stunning render.
+As you can see, it boils a complex bit of tech down to three simple steps: you provide the direction, the AI does the heavy lifting, and you get a stunning render.

 A Leap in Productivity